What was the Impact of Light Bulbs on Society?

-The invention of the incandescent light bulb is often seen as a major historical milestone.
-This landmark product, first appearing in the late 1800s according to IdeaFinder.com, helped revolution human society and spur further advancements.
+The invention of the incandescent light bulb is often seen as a major historical American milestone.
+This landmark product, first appearing in the late 1800s, helped revolutionize human society and spur further advancements.
 The societal impact of the light bulb is multi-tiered, but it can most succinctly be expressed in terms of work, leisure, and safety.

 Increased luminescence in the workplace helped make it easier for laborers to see potential workplace hazards.
 While safety standards were admittedly poor in the late 1800s, the light bulb did help make moderate improvements.

 Candles and oil-based lamps were dangerous fire hazards, leading to many yearly deaths.
 The light bulb made for a safer nighttime home environment.
 This invention allowed for lifespans to be increased due to the reduction of home hazards and emissions within previous light sources.

 While many people found themselves working later, they also found that increased nighttime luminosity made it possible to enjoy leisure activities late into the night.